mrjones2014/dash.nvim/README.md

-      -- setting to false will disable filtering by filetype for that filetype -- filetypes not included in this table will not filter the query by filetype -- check lua/dash/utils/config.lua to see all defaults fileTypeKeywords = {
+      -- setting to false will disable filtering by filetype for that filetype -- filetypes not included in this table will not filter the query by filetype -- check lua/dash/utils/config.lua to see all defaults -- the values you pass for fileTypeKeywords are merged with the defaults -- to disable filtering for all filetypes,
+      -- set fileTypeKeywords = false
+      fileTypeKeywords = {
         dashboard = false,
         NvimTree = false,